Canberra ACT Prize Home Lottery Operators Licensed 2026: Complete Guide

 Capital Gains Tax (CGT) on Prize Home Properties

-If the property is your primary residence, the main residence exemption may apply—meaning no CGT on sale.
-However, if it's an investment property or you have another primary residence, CGT applies.
-A Canberra property worth $3 million that appreciates to $3.3 million could trigger $150,000–$180,000 in CGT depending on your tax bracket.
+If the property is your main home, you may not pay CGT on sale.
+But if it's an investment property, you will pay CGT.
+A $3 million Canberra property that grows to $3.3 million could mean $150,000–$180,000 in CGT.

 Stamp Duty on Prize Home Transfers

-The ACT Land Rent Duty (which replaced stamp duty for most ACT property transfers) may apply when you receive title to a prize home.
-As of 2026, [VERIFY BEFORE PUBLISH] the exact duty rate depends on property value and your first-home-buyer status.
-If you are a first-home buyer, exemptions may apply.
-If not, duty on a $3 million property could exceed $250,000.
-Consult a Canberra-based conveyancer before claiming a prize.
+The ACT Land Rent Duty may apply when you get a prize home.
+As of 2026, [VERIFY BEFORE PUBLISH] the duty rate depends on property value.
+First-home buyers may get exemptions.
+Non-buyers could pay over $250,000 on a $3 million home.
+Talk to a Canberra conveyancer before you claim a prize.

 Income Tax on Prize Money vs Property Gifts

-Comparing State-Based and ACT Prize Home Draw Regulations
+Comparing State and ACT Prize Home Draw Rules

-For Canberra residents, this means the prize home draws you can enter are typically licensed in other states but marketed to ACT players.
-The operator's ACNC registration is your primary protection.
-Verify the ACNC status before entering any draw; an interstate operator with no ACNC listing cannot legally run a lottery in the ACT.
+For Canberra residents, most prize draws are licensed in other states.
+The operator's ACNC registration is your main protection.
+Check the ACNC status before you buy a ticket.
+An interstate operator with no ACNC listing cannot run a lottery in the ACT.

 Common Canberra Lottery Mistakes and How to Avoid Them